AdobeDocs/campaign-classic.it-IT/help/workflow/using/test.md

 internal: n
 snippet: y
 translation-type: tm+mt
-source-git-commit: b78db689958c9b240da9a0315060fe63bcb48e0a
+source-git-commit: f7ed7e59be2cfbde467b0c80d21cfbf52016a2b8
+workflow-type: tm+mt
+source-wordcount: '190'
+ht-degree: 6%

 ---

 # Test{#test}

-Un&#39;attività di tipo **Test** attiva la prima transizione che soddisfa la condizione associata.
-Se non viene soddisfatta alcuna condizione e se l&#39; **[!UICONTROL Use the default fork]** opzione è attivata, verrà attivata la transizione predefinita.
+A **Test** type activity activates the first transition that satisfies the condition associated with it.
+If no condition is satisfied and if the **[!UICONTROL Use the default fork]** option is activated, the default transition will be activated.

 Una condizione è un&#39;espressione JavaScript che deve essere valutata come &#39;true&#39; o &#39;false&#39;.
 Per immettere l&#39;espressione, fate clic sull&#39;icona a destra del nome della condizione, quindi selezionate **[!UICONTROL Edit...]**.